-- Bring supplies (and refreshments if you want to) - Bring information about your group.
+- Bring supplies (and refreshments if you want to). - Bring information about your group.
 People walking by often look at information it's a great way to get exposure!
-We also have brochures and flyers you can hand out to participants and bystanders. - Have participants sign in as they arrive. - If you have new participants, give a brief overview before the cleanup.
+We also have brochures and flyers you can hand out to participants and bystanders. - Have participants sign in as they arrive.
+Make sure each individual fills out the sign-in sheet, including the town they drove from (this info is needed for grant purposes).
+The sign-in sheet is necessary for insurance purposes. - If you have new participants, give a brief overview before the cleanup.
 Make sure they understand the data card, what information to collect, and items they should and should not pick up.
 Data accuracy is very important to ensure the success of our study! - Hand out supplies - Tell participants not to pick up driftwood or anything that appears to be biodegradable or unsafe (wood pieces, shells, seaweed, dead birds and fish, etc. should stay on the beach). - Due to state law, do not pick up whole lobster traps or fishing gear.
 If you do see a lobster trap, just drag it up above the waterline so it won't wash back out. - Tell participants to be safe make sure people realize the hazards so you are not responsible! - Some trash is at your discretion.
 If there are certain items you don't want in a trash bag in your car (such as dog poop), tell people not to pick it up.
 Likewise with large lawn chairs and other items.
 If you can't bring them with you, just pull them up above the high tide line and make a pile. - Conduct the cleanup.
 Make sure everyone is spread out uniformly from the water line to the highest point of the beach.
 Start at the far end of the beach and work your way back so you don't have to carry the trash so far. - At the end of the cleanup, gather everyone for a wrap-up (if you want to).
 It can be interesting to talk about the strangest things people found and what surprised them about the cleanup. - Combine all the trash into as few trash bags as possible.
 Weigh all the trash and mark the total pounds on the data card. - Make sure the front side of each data card is filled out completely and each debris item is totaled on the back.
-Enter the total # of full bags of trash, total # of cleanup participants (adults & children), and total pounds of trash on the data card. - Take the trash to a local dumpster/dump or leave it in the designated spot for pick-up. - Send your data cards to Rebeca Murillo at Blue Ocean Society, 143 Pleasant Street, Portsmouth, NH 03801 in the pre-stamped envelopes.
+Enter the total # of full bags of trash, total # of cleanup participants (adults & children), and total pounds of trash on the data card. - Take the trash to a local dumpster/dump or leave it in the designated spot for pick-up. - Send your data cards to Nikki by text, email, or mail.